Why study computer science?

 We recommend you allow an additional £200 per annum to buy some of the course texts which are around £30 each.

-If you are ready to apply, please complete our online application form in the links below and provide any required supporting documents.
-We will assess your application and provide you with a response.
-If you experience any issues, please contact home.admissions@qa.com
+If you are ready to apply, please complete our online application form in the links below and provide any required supporting documents (examples below):

 You will be directed to a QA Higher Education portal to set up an account and complete your application.